oriozc/oriozc/README.md

 <h5 align="left">- Basic experience with Aircrack-ng and SQLmap.</h5>

-<h5 align="left">- Have an understanding of information gathering and reconnaissance techniques such as social engineering, footprinting, network scanning, vulnerability scanning and war dialing.</h5>
+<h5 align="left">- Have an understanding of OSINT and information gathering techniques such as social engineering, footprinting, network scanning, vulnerability scanning and war dialing.</h5>

 <h5 align="left">- Basic experience with reverse engineering, Ghidra and IDA.</h5>